 The General Data Protection Regulation (GDPR) took effect on 25 May 2018 throughout the EU.
 GDPR and other complementary legislation regulate how we and other companies may process your personal data.
 We think privacy issues are important, so we consider that this is a good thing!

-Information on processing of personal data
+Information on the processing of personal data

-At AF Bostäder, we process your personal data when you are in our housing queue, when you are our tenant and also for a period after your queue or rental relationship with us has ceased.
+At AF Bostäder, we process your personal data when you are in our housing queue when you are our tenant and also for a period after your queue or rental relationship with us has ceased.
 We also process your personal data when you contact us via our digital channels such as email, chat, social channels and our website.
 As your privacy is important to us, we ask you to read on to learn more about how we use your personal data and what we do to protect it.

 Personal data consists of all types of information that can be connected to you as a person, such as identity information, contact details and other types of personal data.
 Some examples: